by Joy Wang | March 14, 2019

 Do you know how many microorganisms (“bacteria”) are in our fascinating human body that keep it functioning seamlessly and systematically?
 Are you aware of how important these bacteria are to your body in relation to health and wellness?
 Here are some fun facts:

-These numbers should give you a sense of how complex and important our gut flora environment is in relation to our health, and why “Probiotics” – the “good” bacteria that combat the “bad” bacteria - has been such a hot and trending topic in the health and nutritional field, with new products of food, snacks, beverages and supplements popping up to get consumers’ attention.
+These numbers should give you a sense of how complex and important our gut flora environment is in relation to our health, and why “Probiotics” – the “good” bacteria that combat the “bad” bacteria - have been such a hot and trending topic in the health and nutritional field.

-At sho Nutrition, we only offer simple, healthy, organized – sho supplements that are the highest quality, clinically proven effective, and easiest to use, to help enhance your functional health and build healthy habits.
+At sho Nutrition, we only offer simple, healthy, organized – "sho" supplements that are the highest quality, clinically proven effective, clean and vegan, and easiest to use, to help enhance your functional health and build healthy habits.

-Japan is the world leader in the research and development of rice and rice-derived products.
-They meet the health and nutritional needs by consumers of various lifestyles and dietary needs in Asia and around the world.
+Japan is the world leader in the research and development of rice and rice-derived products, satisfying the health and nutritional needs of consumers in Asia and around the world with various lifestyles and dietary habits.

-Kameda Seika, one of the leading Japanese rice manufacturers, started scientific rice R&D from the early 90’s responding to the call of action by the local government, to understand the potential rice-gut correlations for one of the largest health killers, colon cancer.
+In the early 90’s, responding to the call of action by the local government to understand the potential rice-gut correlations for one of the largest health killers, colon cancer, Japanese food manufacturers and academic researchers joined forces and pioneered the plant-based lactic acid bacteria research from rice in relation to colon cancer prevention.

 In the clinical research “Functional research and commercial development of plant origin lactic acid bacteria L. casei K-1” authored by Professor Seika and published in “The Food Industry Science” trade publication in 2009, 27 consumers, 14 of who have constipation tendency (<4 times bowel movements / week) and 13 regular consumers (>=4 times / week) consumed 100mg Lactobacillus Casei K-1 (100 billion CFU) for two weeks, and reported in questionnaires on the frequency, amount, features of their stool.

-The group with constipation tendency experienced 2.8 bowel movements per week, versus 4.7 times per week, demonstrating meaningful increase in stool frequency.
+The group with constipation tendency increased bowel movement occassions to 4.7 times per week after consuming Lactobacillus Casei K-1, a meaningful increase from 2.8 times per week before the experiment, demonstrating improvement in stool frequency.
 In addition, there were also meaningful improvements in stool amount, shape, color, and hardness.
-For the regular consumer group, no significant differences were observed except for some improvement in the softness of the stool.
+For the consumer group with regular bowel movement, even though no significant differences were observed, there was some improvement in the softness of the stool.

-First of all, here are the parameters with the proven test method about the harmful toxin, cancer-causing carcinogen, from eating burnt red meat (cooked under 170C for 15minutes): the cancer-causing toxin increases by 8 times (which can be tested through urine and feces), Increased toxin / carcinogen from burnt meat is usually excreted in urine after 6 hours, and released in feces after 1 day; carcinogen returns to the beginning level after 4 days.
+The following explains the parameters of the proven test method for detecting toxic and cancer-causing carcinogens gained from eating burnt red meat (cooked under 170C for 15minutes): the cancer-causing toxin increases by 8 times (which can be tested through urine and feces); increased toxin / carcinogen from burnt meat is usually excreted in urine after 6 hours, and released in feces after 1 day; carcinogen returns to the beginning level after 4 days.

 Based on the above parameters, the study of Effect of administration of fermented milk using plant origin lactic acid bacteria on defecation was conducted, and 8 people were given 40 gram of burnt meat to consume together with yogurt (fermented milk containing 100g Lactobacillus Casei K-1), for one week; As comparison, burnt meat plus 100ml regular milk (without Lactobacillus Casei K-1), were consumed for a week.
 After the testing period, the ones taking burnt meat with Lactobacillus Casei K-1 yogurt didn’t show carcinogen increase in urine and feces, whereas the ones taking burnt meat with milk showed a significant increase in carcinogen level in the urine and feces.
 Therefore, Lactobacillus Casei K-1’s effect to neutralize and counter offset the increased toxin level is an indication of its anti-mutagenesis, detox effects.